guitaripod/omnichat/API_DOCUMENTATION.md

 - AI model integrations
 - Billing and subscription system

-Users can seamlessly switch between web and mobile apps with their data synchronized.
+Users can seamlessly switch between different client applications with their data synchronized.

 ## Changelog